ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT6: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}}).

-* OPT7: Optionally, specify CBOR values to use for abbreviating identifiers of roles in the group or topic (see {{ssec-authorization-request}}).
+* OPT7: Optionally, specify CBOR values to use for abbreviating identifiers of roles in the group (see {{ssec-authorization-request}}).

 * OPT8: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request (see {{new-keys}}).